stmh/ofxOpenSceneGraph/readme.markdown

 * the OpenFrameworks-draw-routine is called before any drawing is done by OpenSceneGraph.
 Future versions may implement a postDraw-function which get called after all osg-related drawing.
 * the current implementation does funky things when destroying the app-instance, as some OpenFrameworks-objects need an active OpenGL-context when they get destroyed.
+* osg's multi-threaded rendering is disabled, as the update and draw-routines of the framework-app may overlap.

 Have fun,